Apolo-Technologies/zerium/README.md

 are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your Geth instance a bit:
+Specifying the `--testnet` flag however will reconfigure your Gzrm instance a bit:

- * Instead of using the default data directory (`~/.abt` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.abt/testnet` on Linux).
+ * Instead of using the default data directory (`~/.abt` on Linux for example), Gzrm will nest itself one level deeper into a `testnet` subfolder (`~/.abt/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gzrm attach` will try to attach to a production node endpoint by default.
 E.g.